apache/doris-website/docs/data-table/data-model.md

 ```

-"agg_state" is used to declare the data type as "agg_state," and "sum/group_concat" are the signatures of aggregation functions.
+"agg_state" is used to declare the data type as "agg_state", and "sum/group_concat" are the signatures of aggregation functions.

-Please note that "agg_state" is a data type, similar to "int," "array," or "string."
+Please note that "agg_state" is a data type, similar to "int", "array" or "string".

 "agg_state" can only be used in conjunction with the [state](../sql-manual/sql-functions/combinators/state.md)/[merge](../sql-manual/sql-functions/combinators/merge.md)/[union](../sql-manual/sql-functions/combinators/union.md) function combinators.